matthewboss-axway/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion.md

 ## Back up customized files

-Ensure to back up any customized files from your `INSTALL_DIR` directory, and when you are restoring these files, ensure that you merge any updated files instead of copying them back directly to avoid any regex matching issues.
+Before updating your product, ensure to back up any customized files from your `INSTALL_DIR` directory.

 The following is a list of directories that might contain customized files: